 How to Maintain Your LLC

 Annual reports have not been required in Ohio.
-Once up and running maintaining an Ohio LLC becomes less documented.
+Once up and running, maintaining an Ohio LLC becomes less documented.
 If the LLC makes more than $150,000, then the commercial activity tax begins to apply.
 If the LLC meets maintenance standards of Ohio, then apply for a Certificate of Good Standing.
-This verifies the LLC formed legally and was appropriately maintained.
+This verifies that the LLC formed legally and was appropriately maintained.
 More than a legal document it can become used to obtain funding.
 It helps when forming the business as a foreign LLC, when obtaining other permits and licenses and makes an LLC legitimate.

 How to Dissolve an LLC

 Do not let an LLC fade away.
 It needs to become dissolved, or an owner may be legally liable for any activity that happens without their knowing it.
 Penalties include tax liabilities and legal sanctions.
 Dissolving an LLC involves closing the business tax accounts.
 A document exists called Articles of Dissolution that needs filing.

 Foreign LLC in Ohio